Top 10 Scenic Roads Loch Lomond

 30 miles

 From Crianlarich, follow the A84 for 30 miles to Callander.
-Along the way, you can detour off to Killin and explore Rob Roy Country, calling at Loch Earn and Balquhidder.
-The road passes two neighbouring lochs soon after Crianlarich; they are Loch Dochart, and Loch lubhair, our guide to those lochs will tell you more about them and where to stop to get a view of the ruins of Castle Dochart.
+You can detour off to Killin and explore Rob Roy Country, calling at Loch Earn and Balquhidder.
+The road passes two neighbouring lochs just before Crianlarich; they are Loch Dochart, and Loch lubhair, our guide to those lochs will tell you more about them and where to stop to get a view of the ruins of Castle Dochart.

 Once past the turn for Killin, look out for the Glen Ogle viaduct; there is a car park (it is a bit rough and uneven, so if you have low suspension, take care!) where you can see it.
 You may see some cyclists following the NCN7 Lochs and Glens Way route from Stathyre to Killin.

 Further along the A84, just after Strathyre, Loch Lubnaig is on your right, with places to stop.
-From here, Callander is not much further where the A84 continues towards Stirling.
+Callander is not much further from here, and the A84 continues towards Stirling.

 Castle Dochart, Loch Dochart, near Crianlarich